Rechtschaffen Institute of Judaic Studies | Evaluated Learning Experience

 March 2016 - Present.

-This exam broadly covers the core concepts in biology, emphasizing a familiarity with the vocabulary and concepts relating to structures and functions of life forms.
-The exam covers the major areas of biology, along with assessing students’ knowledge of basic subject matter including: cell structure and physiology, metabolism, cellular reproduction, Mendelian genetics, modern genetics, and genetic engineering, life processes, nutrition, respiration, circulation, excretion and regulation and the maintenance of homeostasis.
+This course broadly covers the core concepts in biology, emphasizing vocabulary and concepts relating to structures and functions of life forms.
+The final exam covers the major areas of biology, along with assessing students’ knowledge of basic subject matter including: cell structure and physiology, metabolism, cellular reproduction, Mendelian genetics, modern genetics, and genetic engineering, life processes, nutrition, respiration, circulation, excretion and regulation and the maintenance of homeostasis.

-In the lower division baccalaureate/associate degree category, 4 semester hours in Biology or general science (3/16).
+In the lower division baccalaureate/associate degree category, 4 semester hours in Biology or General Science (3/16) (8/21 revalidation).